aksommerville/ra3/README.md

 - - - gameboy+snes+nes+atari2600: 2064 games.
 Still a ton.
 - - - 2023-11-26: 1676 remaining
 - - - 2023-12-02: 1558 ...1513
+- [ ] Concatenate "args" comments
+- [ ] "env" comments
 - [ ] Emuhost: Add an overscan option, you never know.
+- [ ] emuhost.cfg: Not saving video-device?
+- [ ] Menu: audio-device should populate in UI.
 - [ ] Prepare the Pi.
+- - [ ] ALSA doesn't want to work over HDMI!
+Change everything to Pulse, confirmed it does work.
+- - [ ] Opening server fails if no network!
+Must fall back to localhost.
 - - [ ] Write a shell script to clone and build all the repos and then migrate the db.
-- - [ ] Ensure keyboards behave sanely.
+- - [ ] Ensure keyboards behave sanely. ...as is they do not
 - - [ ] systemd
 - - [ ] Verify poweroff.
 We can sudo it without a password, at least at the command line.
 - - [ ] Pico-8 is picky about multiple joysticks, it picks player1 and player2 on its own.
 Can we mitigate that somehow?